 Grades: 9-12.
-Prerequisite: None

-Credit Type: 0.5 credits Math or 1.0 credits Career & Technical Education or Elective

-Would you like to learn how to design in 3D?
+Prerequisite: None Credit Type: 0.5 credits Math or 1.0 credits Career & Technical Education or Elective Would you like to learn how to design in 3D?
 If you would like to see your ideas take shape, this course is for you.
 Through additional drafting techniques and state-of-the-art 3D computer-aided software, students will learn skills used by professionals in today's technical world.
 This hands-on course is perfect for those students who have an interest in construction, engineering, architecture, and problem-solving.
 Students who meet the requirements may receive college credit through the CTE Dual Credit program.

-DRAFTING AND DESIGN 3-4 Year-Long Course: 8235-8236
+Grades: 10-12 Prerequisite: Drafting and Design 1-2 Credit Type: Career & Technical Education or Elective This course builds on the knowledge and skill learned in Drafting and Design 1-2.
+Students will use state-of-the-art 3D computer-aided drafting software to create drawings.
+This course will have a strong emphasis on advanced 2D machine and architectural drafting, 3D modeling, rendering, and animation.
+Students interested in the fields of engineering, architecture, and drafting are strongly encouraged to take this course.
+ENGINEERING 1-2......Year-Long Course: 8217-8218 Grades: 9-12 Prerequisite: None Credit Type: Career & Technical Education, Math (.5 credit) or elective credit